wso2/docs-ob-toolkit-uk/en/docs/learn/api-security.md

 ### Resource Request

-After an API consumer application obtains an access token, it is used to invoke a resource endpoint.
+After a TPP application obtains an access token, it is used to invoke a resource endpoint.
 In this request, the following validations will be performed:

 - Token validity verification